VR-25/acc/README.md

 ---
 ## LATEST CHANGES

-**v2021.9.5 (202109050)**

-- Additional charging switches (including a group of 3 for OnePlus that allegedly enable idle mode)
-- Fixed plugins path typo
-- General fixes
-- Major optimizations
-- Support for charging switch groups with unlimited number of elements (e.g., s="file1 on off file2 on off file3 on off...")
-- Use charge_type in addition to status to determine the real battery status.

 **v2021.9.19 (202109190)**
 - Additional charging switches - the database is more concise with the extensive use of wildcards.
 - Battery status detection enhancements
 - `capacity_mask=true`: forces Android to report `capacity = capacity * (100 / pause_capacity)`, effectively masking capacity limits.
 This replaces `capacity_freeze2`.